 Group life insurance is one way to get life insurance at a lower cost or with less hassle than you could on your own.

-With group life insurance, a large entity like an employer or association, offers employees or members access to life insurance policies that are all under a single umbrella contract with the organization.
+With group life insurance, a large entity such as an employer or association offers employees or members access to life insurance policies that are all under a single umbrella contract with the organization.

 Understanding the benefits and drawbacks of group life insurance can help you decide on how best to take care of your life insurance needs.

 Most people will encounter group life insurance through work.
 Since group life insurance is a contract between a group of covered individuals and an insurer, this kind of coverage is usually facilitated by large organizations such as employers, unions, or membership associations.

 Employers who offer group life insurance will often provide a certain amount of coverage at no cost (or very low cost) to the individual employee.
 This is usually part of the standard benefits package offered to employees.